whileseated/geokeys/README.md

 ## 🎯 What is GeoKeys?

-GeoKeys presents you with U.S. cities and challenges you to type the correct state as fast as possible.
-Watch the responsive QWERTY keyboard light up with every keystroke as you race against the clock.
+GeoKeys presents you with U.S. cities and challenges you to identify the correct state as fast as possible.

+**🖥️ On Desktop:** Type state names and watch the responsive QWERTY keyboard light up with every keystroke as you race against the clock.
+Perfect for improving your typing speed and accuracy!

+**📱 On Mobile:** Tap to select the correct state from multiple choice options.
+Great for geography practice anywhere you go!

 ## ✨ Features

 🗺️ **Geography Challenge** - Test your knowledge of U.S. cities and their states
-⌨️ **Visual Keyboard** - Watch keys light up as you type with our gorgeous QWERTY display
+⌨️ **Typing Tutor** (Desktop) - Visual keyboard feedback and typing speed training
+📱 **Mobile-Friendly** - Touch-friendly interface for gaming on the go
 ⏱️ **Speed Training** - Race against time to improve both accuracy and speed
 🎮 **Game Mechanics** - Score points, track progress, and climb the leaderboard
-📊 **Performance Stats** - See your typing speed, accuracy, and geography knowledge improve
+📊 **Performance Stats** - See your geography knowledge and speed improve over time
-🏆 **Leaderboard** - Compete with others for the ultimate GeoKeys champion title
+🏆 **Personal Leaderboard** - Track your best scores and improvement

 ## 🚀 How to Play

+### 🖥️ Desktop Experience
 1. **See the City** - A U.S. city name appears with its county
 2. **Start Typing** - Begin typing the state name and watch the keyboard light up
 3. **Auto-Complete Magic** - The game helps you when you're on the right track
 4. **Beat the Clock** - Answer as quickly as possible for maximum points
-5. **Climb the Ranks** - Submit your score and see how you stack up!
+5. **Submit Score** - Track your improvement on your personal leaderboard

+### 📱 Mobile Experience
+1. **See the City** - A U.S. city name appears with its county
+2. **Tap to Answer** - Choose the correct state from four options
+3. **Beat the Clock** - Tap quickly for maximum points
+4. **Submit Score** - Track your geography knowledge progress

 ## 🛠️ Tech Stack